QEDjl-project/RejectionSamplers.jl/examples/perturbative_compton/README.md

 ### 1. Execute the Example Script

-To generate samples and visualize the constrained Gaussian distribution, execute the following command inside the `example` directory:
+To generate samples and visualize the Klein-Nishina distribution, execute the following command inside the `examples/perturbative_compton` directory:

 ```bash
 julia --project example.jl